Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Introduction

-Fix an orientation on $\Sigma_{0,N}$ (where $\Sigma_{0,N}$ is a 2-sphere with N marked points) and an oriented simple closed curve $\gamma$ on $\Sigma_{0,N}$ which visits each marked point once, and then label the marked points in order along the path.
+Fix an orientation on $\Sigma_{0,N}$ (where $\Sigma_{0,N}$ is a 2-sphere with $N\geq 3$ marked points) and an oriented simple closed curve $\gamma$ on $\Sigma_{0,N}$ which visits each marked point exactly once, and then label the marked points in order along the path.
 Following the same notations as in \cite{DMS}, we call the component of $\Sigma_{0,N}\setminus\gamma$ on the left (resp. right) side of $\gamma$ the \emph{top} (resp. \emph{bottom}).
-It is natural to identify each hyperideal polyhedron in $\AdS$ with $\Sigma_{0,N}$ via the isotopy class of the map taking each vertex to the corresponding marked point, the equator to $\gamma$, and the union of future (resp. past) faces to the top (resp. bottom) of $\Sigma_{0,N}$.
+It is natural to identify each hyperideal polyhedron in $\AdS$ with $\Sigma_{0,N}$ via the isotopy class of the map taking each vertex to the corresponding marked point, the equator to $\gamma$, and the union of future-directed (resp. past-directed) faces to the top (resp. bottom) of $\Sigma_{0,N}$.

-Let $\Graph(\Sigma_{0,N},\gamma)$ be the set of \emph{3-connected} graphs (a graph is 3-connected if it cannot be disconnected or reduced to a single point by removing 0, 1 or 2 vertices and their incident edges) embedded in $\Sigma_{0,N}$, such that the vertices are located at the marked points and the edge set contains the edges of $\gamma$, up to a homeomorphism isotopic to the identity (fixing each marked point).
-If two marked AdS hyperideal polyhedra $P_1, P_2\in\tilde{P}$ are equivalent, then their 1-skeletons are isomorphic to the same graph in $\Graph(\Sigma_{0,N},\gamma)$.
-Therefore, the 1-skeleton of an element $P$ of $\mathcal{P}$ is always well-defined and is identified to a graph $\Gamma$ in $\Graph(\Sigma_{0,N},\gamma)$.
-We say that $\Gamma$ is \emph{realized} as the 1-skeleton of $P$, or that $\Gamma$ is the 1-skeleton of $P$.
+It is a classical theorem of Steinitz that a graph $\Gamma$ is isomorphic to the 1-skeleton of a (non-degenerate convex) polyhedron in $\R^3$ if and only if $\Gamma$ is planar and 3-connected, see e.g. \cite[Chapter 4]{ziegler:polytopes}.
+Let $\Graph(\Sigma_{0,N},\gamma)$ ($N\geq 4$) be the set of 3-connected graphs embedded in $\Sigma_{0,N}$, such that the vertices are located at the marked points and the edge set contains the edges of $\gamma$, up to a homeomorphism isotopic to the identity (fixing each marked point).
+Via the marking, any hyperideal polyhedron in $\tilde{\mathcal{P}}_N$ has its 1-skeleton identified to a unique graph in $\Graph(\Sigma_{0,N},\gamma)$.
+If two hyperideal polyhedra $P_1, P_2\in\tilde{\mathcal{P}}_N$ are equivalent, then their 1-skeletons are isomorphic to the same graph in $\Graph(\Sigma_{0,N},\gamma)$.
+Therefore, the 1-skeleton of an element $P$ of $\mathcal{P}_N$ is always well-defined and is identified to a graph $\Gamma$ in $\Graph(\Sigma_{0,N},\gamma)$.
+We say that $\Gamma$ is \emph{realized} as the 1-skeleton of $P$, or directly that $\Gamma$ is the 1-skeleton of $P$.

+Let $\Sigma$ be an oriented piecewise totally geodesic space-like surface in $\AdS$.
+Let $H$ and $H'$ be two (totally geodesic) faces of $\Sigma$ meeting along a common space-like geodesic segment $l$ and let $U$ be a small convex neighborhood in $\RP^3$ of an interior point $x$ of $l$, which intersects $\Sigma$ at only two faces $H$, $H'$.
+We say that $\Sigma$ is \emph{convex} (resp. \emph{concave}) at $l$ if the component of $U\setminus \Sigma$ lying on the other side of the time-like normal vectors (determined by the orientation of $\Sigma$) is convex (resp. concave) in $\RP^3$ (see e.g. Figure \ref{fig:dihedral angles}).

+We define the \emph{exterior dihedral angle} at $l$ of $\Sigma$ as follows.
+Consider the isometry of $\AdS$ that fixes the complete space-like geodesic $L\supset l$ point-wise and maps the plane of $H'$ to the plane of $H$, it is a hyperbolic rotation in the group $\rm{O}(1,1)$ of a time-like plane orthogonal to $L$ with the rotation amount, say $|\theta|$, such that